 For example, you might have a pair of Bowers and Wilkins tower speakers that you want to work with a Sonos One in a multi-room setup.
 The Sonos Amp would allow for this, enabling you to group the B&W tower speakers with the Sonos One for seamless multi-room audio.

 You might have a couple of in-wall speakers you want to be able to control through the Sonos app for example, allowing for Trueplay tuning and multi-room audio with other Sonos speakers.

 Perhaps you have a turntable you want to link up to an existing Sonos system to enjoy vinyl records alongside streaming services or music on a local device.
-Or you may have a outdoor speakers, such a pair of Sonos Outdoor by Sonance speakers (available in April 2019), which will bring Sonos multi-room capabilities to your garden when connected to a Sonos Amp.
+Or you may have a outdoor speakers, such a pair of Sonos Outdoor by Sonance speakers, which bring Sonos multi-room capabilities to your garden when connected to a Sonos Amp.

 These would all be reasons for considering the Sonos Amp.

 How much does the Sonos Amp cost and where can I buy it?